junxit/us-congress-bills-112/metadata.md

 - 2011-04-14 — Introduced in House
 - 2011-04-14 — Introduced in House
 - 2011-04-14 — Referred to the House Committee on Armed Services.
+- 2011-05-11 — Committee Consideration and Mark-up Session Held.
+- 2011-05-11 — Mr. Reed asked unanimous consent that the Committee on Armed Services have until 5:00 p.m. on May 17 to file a report on H.R.
+1540.
+Agreed to without objection.
+- 2011-05-11 — Ordered to be Reported (Amended) by the Yeas and Nays: 60 - 1.
+- 2011-05-17 — Placed on the Union Calendar, Calendar No. 39.
+- 2011-05-17 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+112-78.
+- 2011-05-17 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+112-78.